hammadtq/privacy-ai-browser-assistant/docs/tech_stack.md

     *   React, Vue.js, Angular, or vanilla HTML/CSS/JS
 *   **Hosting:**
     *   User-managed (optionally self-hosted), or hosted solutions like DigitalOcean, AWS, Google Cloud (for backend and website).

-## Development

-The project is built with vanilla JavaScript, HTML, and CSS to maintain simplicity and eliminate dependencies.
-To contribute:

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Submit a pull request

-## Future Plans

-- [ ] Add dark mode support
-- [ ] Implement actual API integrations
-- [ ] Add export/import functionality for chat history
-- [ ] Create browser extension version
-- [ ] Add support for custom prompt templates
-- [ ] Implement streaming responses

-## Technical Details

-For detailed technical information about the project's architecture and planned features, see [tech_stack.md](docs/tech_stack.md).

-## License

-MIT License - feel free to use this project however you'd like!

-## Contributing

-Contributions are welcome!
-Please feel free to submit a pull request.